anushaksv/mariadb-installation-db-user-creation-with-ansible/README.md

 # mariadb-installation-db-user-creation-with-ansible
-Here's a simple Ansible Playbook to create a basic MariaDB deployment on amazon linux.
+Here's a simple Ansible Playbook to create a basic MariaDB deployment on a remote amazon linux server.